Sump Pump Coverage and Water Backup Coverage in Home Insurance

 Not having a basement doesn’t mean that your home isn’t at risk.
 Clogged drains in your home can lead to extensive water damage that will leave you paying for repairs if you go without sump pump coverage.

-There were two claims for water damage out of every 100 homeowners claims, making it the second most frequent claim.
-Hail and wind damage were first.
+2% of homeowners file a water-related claim each year, making it the second most frequent claim.
+Hail and wind damage was first.

 Water Backup Coverage is NOT Flood Insurance